Cobalt silver rush: Discovery

 James J. McKinley and Ernest Darragh were contractors supplying ties to the T&NO along Mile 103 from North Bay.
 On the banks of Long Lake (now called Cobalt Lake), south of Haileybury, they noticed metal in a road cut.
 On August 30, 1903 they staked a claim on a timber limit owned by John Rudolphus Booth, and sent several samples to an assayer in Montreal.
 These proved to have 4,000 ounces of silver per ton.
 According to Barnes, "this was one of the richest properties in the area."
 A mine followed three years later.

-Alfred LaRose, a blacksmith also working as a contractor on the railway near the Mile 103.
+Fred La Rose, a blacksmith also working as a contractor on the railway near the Mile 103.
 About two weeks after McKinley and Darragh, LaRose noticed erythrite along the tracks.
 LaRose noted "One evening I found a float, a piece as big as my hand, with little sharp points all over it.
 I say nothing but come back and the next night I take pick and look for the vein.
 The second evening I found it."
 He and his boss, Duncan McMartin staked claims on September 3, 1903.

 LaRose and the McMartin brothers were not sure what the metal was though.
 LaRose started on his way back to his home in Hull, Quebec and stopped on the way in Mattawa.
 There, he visited a store owned by locals Noah Timmins and his brother Henry.
 Larose showed the samples to Noah before moving on to Hull.
 Henry was in Montreal at the time, so Noah cabled him, telling him about LaRose's find.
 Henry immediately set out for Hull, meeting LaRose and offering him $3,500 for half of the claim.
 Some time later a story developed that he found a vein when he threw a hammer at a pesky fox.